JGGall/Election_Analysis/README.md

 ## 3. Election-Audit Summary:
 The script required to retrieve the election results is a complicated one, but it is very much transferrable to other districts and to other kinds of elections in the state.
 While the same script would work without alteration in other congressional races, it would need to be modified in other races that take place on election day:
-- 1. State senatorial districts are much smaller than U.S. congressional districts, and state house districts are even smaller still.
+- State senatorial districts are much smaller than U.S. congressional districts, and state house districts are smaller still.
 While they might include portions of two different counties, it would be necessary to modify the code to provide useful information about votes per precinct rather than votes per county.
-- 2. City and school district elections involve candidates who hope to represent even smaller sections of a city (wards, for example) or of a school district, so the code could be modified to capture and analyze information about votes from those smaller geographic areas.
+- City and school district elections involve candidates who hope to represent even smaller sections of a city (wards, for example) or of a school district, so the code could be modified to capture and analyze information about votes from those smaller geographic areas.

 ## Resources
 - Data Source: election_results.csv